Chemical peels in London

 Deep chemical peels

-Deep chemical peels are the most powerful and aggressive type of chemical peel available for significant skin exfoliation, which can reach the deepest part of the reticular dermis.
-With their ability to reach the reticular dermis, they can address even the most severe skin wrinkles and photo-damage and have powerful effects against hyperpigmentation changes.
+Deep chemical peels are the most powerful and aggressive type of chemical peel available for significant skin exfoliation.
+They can reach the deepest part of the reticular dermis, addressing even the most severe skin wrinkles and photodamage and having powerful effects against hyperpigmentation changes.

 The most common deep chemical peel is the phenol chemical peel.
 Deep peels can also be composed of high-strength TCA at 60% and above concentrations.
 The traditional phenol peel previously used was based on the Baker-Gordon formula, but this was then replaced by phenol mixed in with croton oil and high-strength TCA peels.